 If things don’t click — it is implied to be a possible leeway for fraudulent activities.

 Bluff is the best way of exposing the fraudster.
 In the realm of ones and zeroes that is even easier than in the real world as bots are script-driven and don’t have second thoughts regarding the heat around the corner.

 How does it work?
 A honeypot is an additional field in the form that is not seen by the users due to a special script.
 However, bots don’t know that, and they fill that field and bust themselves.
 This triggers the rejection mechanism that prevents further fraud bot activity.

-After fraudulent activity was exposed — the next step is to block the source.
+After the fraudulent activity was exposed — the next step is to block the source.
 One of the more effective methods is to block its IP.
-That will surely limit the fraudster reach.
+That will surely limit the fraudster's reach.